basedalexander/sight-keeper/README.md

-# sight-keeper
+# Sight-keeper
+- v1.0.0
-A chrome extension to keep your sight.
+A chrome extension whose purpose is to save your sight.